seanhatton/repronim.org/content/resources/tools/nidm/_index.md

 The Neuroimaging Data Model (NIDM) is an extension to the W3C PROV standard for human brain imaging.
 NIDM defines PROV-compatible terms for neuroimaging concepts and relationships.

+### Development status

+NIDM is a mature standard widely adopted by the neuroimaging community.
+Working groups actively maintain and update the standard.

 ### Citation information

 RRID:SCR_013667